- Latin America

 Ultimately, living abroad isn’t meant to be easy; it’s meant to make you expand your perspective and your views of the world.
 But for me, Korea has been more rewarding because I have a partner with whom to share the memories.

-Allison Best is 24 years old and originally from Rochester, NY.
+Allison Best is originally from Rochester, NY.
 She studied Professional Writing at SUNY Cortland and graduated in 2013.
 She, and her (now) fiancé, teach at a kindergarten in Seoul, South Korea.
 Her favorite thing about Korea is the communal style of eating in Korean restaurants!

 Want to Learn More About Teaching English Abroad?